-You'll leave BAKE! with our recipes, the knowledge to recreate them at home, two loaves, eight rolls, dough to bake later, and great coupons.
+You'll leave BAKE! with Zingerman's Bakehouse cake, buttercream, and fondant recipes; the knowledge to recreate them at home; one dozen cupcakes you made in class; and great coupons.

 What our guests have to say about this class:

 I usually prefer to cook, but baking was so much fun. —Casey S.

 Lots to learn for experienced or inexperienced attendees. —Lynn L.

 This class validated some things I'm doing correctly and taught me new skills. —Robyn S.